-I had a similar problem few months back.
-Apparently, I upload a video on my YouTube channel every Saturday, which weight around 500-600 MB for around 5 minutes video.
+I had a similar problem a few months back.
+Apparently, I upload a video on my YouTube channel every Saturday, which weighs around 500-600 MB for around 5 minutes video.

 I have tried many other video compressors before, but they always ended up reducing the video quality.
 But handbrake– is an exception.

-So, handbrake is a popular open source software (available for mac/windows) for compressing video files.
-But what make it different from rest is – it’s free, has a simple GUI (unlike FFmpeg) and compress videos without losing much quality (unlike FormatFactory)
+Handbrake is a popular open-source software for compressing video files.
+But what makes it different from rest is – it’s free, has a simple GUI (unlike FFmpeg) and compress videos without losing much quality,

 But how does it reduces the file size without affecting the quality?
 Well, the answer is — better encoding.
 Imagine how we are able to get a two-hour long HD movie under 700 MB.
 Handbrake does the same.

 The working is very simple.
-Download handbrake (11mb) from here and install in on your computer.
-Then select a source video and choose a destination for new compressed video and click on start.
+Download handbrake (11mb) from here and install in on your computer (available for Mac.
+Linux, Windows).
+Then select a source video and choose a destination for new compressed video and click on start,

 Handbrake will start doing its magic.
 You do not even need to change any option.
 The default settings are best.
 However, if you would like to learn more (like changing resolution, bit rate etc) then watch this video.